strudel-science/strudel-kit/CONTRIBUTING.md

 ## Filing or Fixing a Bug

-If there is a problem with the STRUDEL Kit, you can [file a bug](#opening-an-issue) to say so.
-If you want to fix a bug yourself, [say so in the relevant issue](#commenting-on-an-issue) and follow the same steps as those described in the [General Procedures](#general-procedures-for-version-controlled-changes) section.
+If there is a problem with the STRUDEL Kit, you can [file a bug](https://github.com/strudel-science/strudel-kit/issues/new?template=-code--bug-report.md) to say so.
+If you want to fix a bug yourself, [comment in the relevant issue](#commenting-on-an-issue) and follow the same steps as those described in the [General Procedures](#general-procedures-for-version-controlled-changes) section.

 ## Improving the Code